kenirwin/FacetFilter/README.md

 1. fieldName: the name of the field; fieldName should use letters and numbers only (e.g. "address1" or "firstName") with no spaces or dashes.
 Do _not_ use "first name" or "first-name".
 2. type: can be "number", "string", or "tag" -- tags are arrays, e.g. ["propOne","propTwo"]
 3. sortable: true/false; should this field appear in the list of sort options?
 If data are sorted by tag, only the first tag value will be used in the sorting process.
-4. displayFacet: true/false; should a facet be displayed for this value.
+4. filterable: true/false; should a facet be displayed for this value.
 Facets should typically be use on fields where multiple objects will have the same values (e.g. "color" or "shape") rather than more-or-less unique properties like "name, "address", etc.

 A very simple JSON object for configuring the interface might look like: